cncf/landscapeapp/README.md

   Then we use rsync to send the current checkout of a repo to our remote server Then for every individual landscape, we run a `build.sh` file on a remote server, in each own docker container for every landscape.
 That is done in parallel.
-The file `build.sh` checks out the master branch of a given landscape and then runs `npm run build` with a PROJECT_PATH pointed to the given landscape
+The file `build.sh` checks out the default branch of a given landscape and then runs `npm run build` with a PROJECT_PATH pointed to the given landscape

   When all builds had been finished, the output is returned to the `dist/${landscape.name}`